mukuldhariwal94/Interview-Questions-Practice/README.md

 I highly recommend him for starters since he has strong explanation before diving in code.

+This comprises of the first 50 problems you see in here.Once you have had a good grip on it we can move to more complete set of problems.
+I highly recommend [iDeserve](https://www.ideserve.co.in/) .
+They have a fair bit of questions and things are split in various categories.

 ## Contents

 ### Data Structures